-The court will administer your estate or a relative can apply to act as your executor- this can take time and they will still have to allocate according to the legal allocations.
+The court will administer your estate or a relative can apply to act as your administrator (executor)- this can take time and they will have to allocate according to legal allocations.
 This can lead to significant legal fees and also strain family relations if there is a dispute about who gets what.

 Here are 7 other practical reasons for making a will:

 - In order to avoid extra legal costs and creating irreconcilable family rifts, wills should be made as legally clear and undisputable as possible.
 Creating an Islamic will reduces the risk of a relative objecting to the contents of the will because, rather than inheritance decisions being personal, they are guided by Islamic guidelines.
 Mainstream will-writer Farewill estimates that £9,700 is the average cost of dying without a will.

 - Confirm who you want to be the guardian for dependent children if you and your spouse were both to pass away.
 You wouldn’t want the courts to grant this right to someone you do not approve of.